 In conjunction with the structural heart disease team at Mayo Clinic, Dr. Cabalka is interested in catheter-based closure of paravalvular leaks and the application of percutaneous, catheter-based valve implantation for treatment of failing tissue valves in the heart (valve-in-valve treatment).
 Dr. Cabalka is currently the principal investigator at Mayo Clinic for two studies:

-- Coarctation of the Aorta Stent trial.
-This trial involves treating patients with coarctation of the aorta (narrowing of the aorta) with catheter-based stent implantation and/or covered stent implantation.
+- Coarctation of the Aorta Stent Trial.
+This trial involves treating patients with narrowing (coarctation) of the aorta with catheter-based stent implantation and covered stent implantation.

 Significance to patient care

 Dr. Cabalka's research and involvement in the congenital cardiac catheterization team, structural heart disease team at Mayo Clinic allows improvement of patient care, offering catheter-based treatment of many complicated cardiac issues.
 The availability of percutaneous valve therapy and treatment of complex congenital heart issues is part of the multidisciplinary team approach at Mayo Clinic that provides continuous improvement in patient care.

 Dr. Cabalka actively participates with the structural heart disease team at Mayo Clinic to provide care for complex structural heart issues, such as paravalvular leak closure and placement of new valves via a catheter-based approach, thereby avoiding the need for open-heart surgery.

 - Member, National IMPACT Registry steering committee.
 2014-present